 Tom Penderel, an American living in London, sells a car to his flatmate, the strange Casper Femm.
 Casper asks him to deliver the car to him at Femm House in Dartmoor and seems eager for Tom to meet his family.
 Tom travels to the remote Femm estate but the car is damaged by a falling gargoyle when Tom stops at the gate.
 He is welcomed in by Casper’s family – only to find that Casper is now dead.
 The lovely Cecily urges Tom to leave before it is too late but the others insist he stay.
 They explain that they are forced to remain in the house by the provisions of the will left by their pirate ancestor that stipulates that if any of them leaves and does not return by midnight they will be disinherited.
 As Tom settles in for the night, he finds that someone is killing the other members of the family and may also be targeting him.

 The Old Dark House is one of the most unlikely collaborations to emerge from 1960s horror – a team up between gimmick master William Castle and England’s Hammer Films.
 William Castle was an American horror film director/producer known for the sensationalistic sales gimmicks he came up with for his films, including insuring audiences against dying of fright, winching skeletons across the theatre and wiring seats with electric buzzers to give people shocks.
 (See below for William Castle’s other films).
 Hammer was a British horror studio who had established themselves with remakes of The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958).
-They went on to remake a number of other classics over the next few years with The Mummy (1959), The Two Faces of Dr Jekyll (1960), The Phantom of the Opera (1962) and One Million Years B.C.
+They went on to remake a number of other classics over the next few years with The Mummy (1959), The Two Faces of Dr. Jekyll (1960), The Phantom of the Opera (1962) and One Million Years B.C.
 (1966), as well as make a string of Frankenstein and Dracula sequels and numerous other original works.
+(For a more detailed overview see Anglo-Horror Films).

 William Castle’s other films of genre note as producer-director are:– as director of Crime Doctor’s Manhunt (1945), the sixth in a series of Columbia crime thrillers, of which Castle directed several, featuring a forensicologist against a split-personalitied killer; the psycho-thriller Macabre (1958); House on Haunted Hill (1959); the classic The Tingler (1959), probably Castle’s best film; the haunted house film 13 Ghosts (1960); the psycho-thriller Homicidal (1961); Mr. Sardonicus (1961) about a man with his face caught in a grotesque frozen smile; the juvenile comedy Zotz!
 (1962) about a magical coin; the Grand Guignol psycho-thriller Strait-Jacket (1964) with Joan Crawford; The Night Walker (1965), a psycho-thriller about a dream lover; the prank phonecall psycho-thriller I Saw What You Did (1965); the psycho-thriller Let’s Kill Uncle (1965); the ghost comedy The Spirit is Willing (1967); the reality-bending sf film Project X (1968); as producer of the classic occult film Rosemary’s Baby (1968); as producer of the anthology series Ghost Story (1972-3); Shanks (1974) with Marcel Marceau as a puppeteer who can resurrect the dead; and as producer of the firestarting insect film Bug!
 (1975).